reinout538/youshare/README.md

 #get all person records from Pure and select IDs, affiliations, YouShare-status, earliest start dt, latest end dt

-#get all publicaties that meet YouShare-criteria - published after a specific date
+#get all publications that meet YouShare-criteria - published after a specific date

 #loop through publications and determine: